Topological stabilizer models on continuous variables: Conclusion and discussion

-Our work reveals unexplored possibilities for CV codes and motivate further investigations into many-body CV systems, more generally.
+Our work reveals unexplored possibilities for CV codes and motivates further investigations into the theory of many-body CV systems, more generally.
 Regarding the classification of CV stabilizer codes, there are a number of open questions raised by our work.
 First, is it possible to prove that all qudit stabilizer codes can be described by anyon theories that admit a gapped boundary?
 A positive answer to this question would be enough to prove that our codes are beyond concatenated qudit codes.
 Second, which anyon theories can be realized by boson condensation in multiple layers of $\bR$ gauge theory?
 Here, we have focused on topological codes built from a single layer, but one could consider condensing composite excitations between layers.
 Third, are there other classes of topological CV codes that are intrinsic to CV systems, i.e., that are beyond concatenating small CV codes with a qudit code?

+Since single-mode GKP codes have been demonstrated experimentally in both superconducting circuits and trapped ions~\cite{PhysRevLett.133.050602, Campagne_Ibarcq_2020}, the realization of multi-mode generalizations appears feasible.
+In contrast to other multi-mode code families that are believed to be beyond concatenation~\cite{Lin2023Closest, Harrington2001Achievable, Conrad2022}, our code families are defined by local, translation-invariant stabilizer constraints on a two-dimensional lattice.
+This structure makes them promising candidates for intrinsically-CV multi-mode codes, and it would be valuable to explore explicit gadgets to implement our codes experimentally.

 Furthermore, we have derived local Hamiltonians from the topological codes.
 Importantly, we have shown that a gap can be opened in these models by adding quadratic perturbations, which naturally arise in physical realizations of the CV systems.
 From the perspective of QEC codes, these perturbations can be thought of as imposing a soft cutoff on the ground state wave functions, so that the code states become normalizable.
 It is then an interesting problem to understand the ground state wave functions of the perturbed models as approximate code states with finite energy and squeezing.
-More generally, it would be valuable to explore how the models proposed in this work can be implemented in an experimental platform, such as superconducting qubits.